 - 1 cup corn

-- 3 garlic cloves, minced
+- 3 garlic cloves minced

-- 2 cups beef broth (or chicken)
+- 2 cups beef broth or chicken

-- Serve soup hot with desired toppings.
+- Top the hot soup with your desired toppings.

-- Enjoy, friends!
+- Serve and enjoy, friends!

 NOTE: Recipe developed by Valentina’s Corner and first published on Natasha’s Kitchen.